 A rarely used points based electoral system.

-Candidates score one point for being ranked last, two for being next-to-last and so on.
-The candidate who receives the most points is declared the winner.
+The points are converted into points with the candidates ranked last scoring one point, two for being next-to-last and so on.
+The counters add up all the points each candidate receives and the one with the most points is the winner.

-It encourages a strategic approach by parties to nominations.
-An extra candidate increases the cardinal number of points in the system and alters the relativities between other candidates.
-A minority faction, by standing more candidates, can increase its chances of prevailing over a majority.
+It also encourages a strategic approach by parties to nominations.
+Adding extra candidates increases the number of points available in the election.
+While your last candidate will always get one point, your first will get as many points as there are candidates.
+This alters the gap between the candidates.
+A minority faction, by standing more candidates, can prevail over a majority.

 It can also be hard for voters as the points you have to give to your least favourite candidate can be the ones that end up beating your first choice.

 Join our email list to get up to date analysis of the broken system sitting at the heart of the political system.